YonatanKof/kofsome/README.md

 ## Yonatan Kof's stater Gridsome project

-Useing `source-filesystem` and `transformer-remark` for MD files page bulding.
+Using `source-filesystem` and `transformer-remark` for MD files page bulding.

 > This one is in the making
 ---